 I03 is one of five macromolecular crystallography (MX) beamlines at Diamond.
-I03 is a tuneable beamline with a working wavelength range of 0.6 - 2.48 Å. The standard working wavelength is 0.976 Å (12.7 keV) with a focused beam size of 80 x 20 um (FWHM).
+I03 is a tuneable beamline with a working wavelength range of 0.6 - 2.48 Å. The standard working wavelength is 0.976 Å (12.7 keV) with a focused beam size of 90 x 30 um (FWHM).
 As with all the MX beamlines, I03 uses SPINE standard pins and Unipucks for cryo-cooled samples.
-I03 also offers in situ experiments using SBS format plates.

 I03 can provide containment measures for experiments involving biological agents in Hazard Groups 2 and 3.